Fighting the Inner Demons in أوزبكستان Ozbekistan

 I was dying a slow death, the loneliness, the inferiority complex played with my mental health.

 That night something shifted inside me.
 My desire to have another drink was growing stronger by the day.
 The long dreary nights were spent binging, pacing the floor & drinking coffee.
-Anything to take my mind off the alcohol.
+Anything to take my mind off alcohol.

 The woman who prevented me from stealing, mother of the Imam of the mosque, took me under her wings.
 You can spend all your time here, it’s a house of God, everyone is welcome, but you must pray & read.
-You must come clean, in state of wudu & if you drink don’t come.
-I was shocked, how did she know I was an occasional drinker.
+You must come clean, in a state of wudu & if you drink, don’t come.
+I was shocked, how she know I was an occasional drinker.
 Petrified of losing my hiding place, I agreed to everything.

 She became my teacher.
-She taught me how to pray & read Quran.
+She taught me how to pray & read the Quran.
 The Arabic words fascinated me.
 Their shape, their sounds and their mystery intrigued me.

 I became the first person in my family after 65 years to complete a Qur’an, to know Arabic and to pray & to wear a hijab.

 When the Imam suggested a marriage proposal for his student to me, I accepted.
-Together me and my Afghan husband embarked on a new path of learning & spiritual development.
-When I was given an ijaza to teach after 7 years of studying, I was beyond happiness & I knew I had found a purpose in my life.
+Together, me and my Afghan husband embarked on a new path of learning & spiritual development.
+When I was given an Ijaza to teach after 7 years of studying, I was beyond happiness & I knew I had found a purpose in my life.
 It changed my relationship with my family.
 I had finally won back their trust.
 To this day, I’m humbled and touched when my father greets me by standing up and kissing my forehead.

 I stopped experiencing anxiety & stress around food & people, I started to sleep & my whole being experienced peace.

-When my husband got a job in Medina to teach and learn, we both were shocked & speechless.
+When my husband got a job in Medina to teach and learn, we were both shocked & speechless.

-Its been over two years now till our move and we’ve come such a long way.
+It’s been over two years now till our move, and we’ve come such a long way.
 It’s a city that healed our wounds & united us with our family.
 Our life is simple, but imagine waking up & thinking only about submission & servitude?

 Share.